-A snapshot overview of schools in Cairo that are considered (although not necessarily chosen) by English-speaking expat parents.
+A snapshot: schools in Cairo considered (but not necessarily chosen) by English-speaking expats.

-American Elementary & Middle School/ American High School Diploma/ AP/ IB Diploma; ages 4-18; co-ed; day; independent; privately owned; 850 students
+American High School Diploma/ AP/ IB Diploma; ages 4-18; co-ed; day; independent; privately owned; 840 students

-Offering the full American educational experience together with classes on the history and culture of Egypt.
+Offering the full American educational experience, together with classes on the history and culture of Egypt.
 The only US State Department sponsored school in Cairo, located in Maadi, a leafy residential suburb.
 Accredited by the Middle States Association of Schools and Colleges (MSA) and the Council of Independent Schools (CIS).
-Numbers dropped in the aftermath of the 2011 revolution but their renovation and expansion plans were resumed in 2016 are likely to increase the enrolment figures.
+Numbers dropped in the aftermath of the 2011 revolution but the renovation and expansion plans resumed in 2016 are likely to increase the enrolment figures.

 Click here to read our full review of Cairo American College.

-A British-style nursery and preparatory school, teaching students from over 60 different countries and expanded into year 9 from August 2019.
-On purpose-built premises, combining modern and Arabic architecture, in a relatively calm and leafy suburb.
+A British-style nursery and preparatory school expanded into year 9 in August 2019.
+On purpose-built premises, combining modern and Arabic architecture, in relatively calm and leafy suburbia.
 Run by the board of directors (all elected parents) of the Maadi Egyptian Cultural Society.
-Judged excellent in all categories by a recent inspection of the Independent Schools Inspectorate (ISI) for British Schools Overseas (BSO).
+Judged excellent in all categories by the Independent Schools Inspectorate (ISI) for British Schools Overseas (BSO).

 Click here to read our full review of the Maadi British International School.

-National Curriculum for England/ American High School Diploma/ AP/ IGCSE/ A-Level/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 2,200 students
+Adapted National Curriculum for England/ American High School Diploma/ AP/ IGCSE/ A Level/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 2,190 students

-Located in New Cairo City, offering both an American or British path at secondary level.
-The British alternative leading to IGCSEs and A-Levels and the American following the middle and high school route.
-However both student cohorts can choose to opt for the IB Diploma at 16.
+Located in New Cairo City, offering both an American and British path at secondary level.
+The British alternative leading to IGCSEs and A Levels and the American following the middle and high school route.
+However both student cohorts can also choose to opt for the International Baccalaureate Diploma at 16.
 The record of their IB graduates reaching top global universities is impressive.
 Well and truly accredited by the Middle States Association (MSA), the Council of International Schools (CIS) and Cognia (formerly AdvancED) and also inspected by Penta for British Schools Overseas (BSO).

 Click here to read our full review of the Modern English School, Cairo.

-PYP/ Adapted National Curriculum for England/ Adapted Dutch curriculum/ IGCSE/GCSE/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 730 students
+PYP/ adapted National Curriculum for England/ adapted Dutch curriculum/ I/GCSE/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 735 students

-Established in 1978 in New Cairo City and operated under the auspices of the wonderfully named ‘Heliopolis Society for the Cultural and Social Care of the English Speaking Foreigner’ (60 per cent expatriates in the school is a license condition) and managed through a board of directors, elected from the parent community.
-British and Dutch (four teachers with Dutch teaching qualifications) streams in primary, with secondary aiming at IGCSEs followed by the IB Diploma.
-Accredited by the Council of International Schools (CIS) with the Dutch section inspected by the Dutch Ministry of Education.
+In New Cairo City and operated under the auspices of the wonderfully named ‘Heliopolis Society for the Cultural and Social Care of the English Speaking Foreigner’ (60 per cent expatriates is a license condition) and managed through a board of directors ‘elected’ from the parent community.
+British and Dutch streams in primary with secondary aiming at IGCSEs followed by the International Baccalaureate Diploma.
+Accredited by the Council of International Schools (CIS).

 Click here to read our full review of New Cairo British International School.